Boat Songs: The Ultimate Boating Playlist

 2. “Redneck Yacht Club” by Craig Morgan

-Even if you’re not a regular fan of country music, you’ll find yourself singing along to this toe-tapping tune that name-drops everything from Evinrude and Mercury to Bayliner and Bass Tracker.
+Even if you’re not a regular fan of country music, you’ll find yourself singing along to this toe-tapping tune that name-drops everything from Evinrude and Mercury to Bayliner and Bass Tracker (explore all your favorite boat brands here).

 3. “Rock the Boat” by the Hues Corporation